11-03-2026

 The Cleveland Clinic warns that there is no scientific consensus to routinely recommend weighted blankets for insomnia.
 They can be a valuable supportive tool, but do not replace treatment for chronic sleep problems or anxiety disorders.

-Tip: Consider a weighted blanket as part of a broad sleep routine, together with relaxation exercises, regular sleep times, and a cool bedroom.
+Tip: Consider a weighted blanket as part of a broad sleep routine, together with relaxation exercises, regular bedtimes, and a cool bedroom.

 📚 Source: Cleveland Clinic – Weighted Blanket Benefits